swashdev/swashdev.github.io/licenses/unlicense.md

 owner's part, and it was reconciled quickly enough, but nevertheless it spurred me to create this backup just in case.

-Needless to say, I am not affiliated with the creators of the Unlicense, and nor am I a lawyer.
-This page is not presenting legal advice.
+<span class = "important">Needless to say, I am not affiliated with the
+creators of the Unlicense, and nor am I a lawyer.
+This page is not presenting legal advice.</span>

-It should be noted that the Unlicense website was placed under the [Creative Commons Zero or "CC0"][cc0] license by the author, and that this was made known at the bottom of the [original website][Unlicense].
+<span class = "important">It should be noted that the Unlicense website was
+placed under the <a href = "/CC0/">Creative Commons Zero or <q>CC0</q></a>
+license by the author, and that this was made known at the bottom of the
+<a href = "https://unlicense.org/">original website</a>.</span>

 You can download a plaintext copy of the Unlicense [here][textfile].